U.N. aid warehouses looted in Gaza as Netanyahu declares "second phase" in war

 Despite the Israeli offensive, Palestinian militants have continued firing rockets into Israel, with the constant sirens in southern Israel a reminder of the threat.

+CBS News has also learned that two U.S. Navy ships carrying a Marine task force were ordered into the Eastern Mediterranean.
+The USS Bataan and USS Carter Hall will transit the Suez Canal from the Red Sea and are expected to arrive in the waters off Israel by Monday.
+They will join one other ship, the USS Mesa Verde, to make up a force of about 2,400 sailors and Marines that could be used for an evacuation of Americans from Israel or Lebanon.

-The Palestinian death toll in Gaza rose Saturday to just over 7,700 people since the war began, with 377 deaths reported since late Friday, according to the Hamas-run Gaza Health Ministry.
+The Palestinian death toll in Gaza rose Sunday to over 8,000 people since the war began, according to the Hamas-run Gaza Health Ministry.
 Most of those killed have been women and minors, the ministry said.

 An estimated 1,700 people remain trapped beneath the rubble, according to the Health Ministry, which has said it bases its estimates on distress calls it received.